We here at Chill are big fans of shredding. Shredding ice. Shredding guitars. Pretty much shredding in all contexts.

 "I like to put the main logo of each stick on the front of the guitar," he says.
 "A lot of time is spent figuring out where each stick will be placed.
 Every stick has to be planed down on three sides before glueing them together to make the body.
 I had design and build a special clamp to glue the body together."

-As iChill.ca's digital editor, Alex Nino Gheciu is invested in helping Canadians escape into the After 5 & Weekends, even while they're still doing the 9 to 5.
+Alex Nino Gheciu is an intrepid writer and editor who builds trap doors to help Canadians escape into the After 5 & Weekends, even while they're still doing the 9 to 5.
 He's reported on crimes and cat problems for the Toronto Star, and has also written words for The Grid, The National Post, Sharp, and The A.V.
 Club.
 In his spare time, he chips away at his secret plot to take over the world and turn it into one giant amusement park.